Zaplib/zaplib/zaplib/docs/src/bridge_api_basics.md

 Then, in Rust, use: `cx.call_js("log", vec!["Hello, World!".to_string().into_param()])`, similarly to returning params from `call_rust`.

 Currently these calls are one-way; it is not possible to directly return values.
-In order to do that, make a separate call to `zaplib.callRust`.
+In order to do that, make a separate call to `zaplib.callRustAsync`.

 In order to unregister callbacks, use e.g. `zaplib.unregisterCallJsCallbacks(["log"]);`.